What Is an Economy?

 Imagine a group of individuals living in the same region.
 For simplicity, assume abundant natural resources, so survival does not depend on conflict or exclusion.
 Each individual must still perform certain tasks: securing food, maintaining warmth, building shelter, gathering water.

 At first, each person performs all tasks alone.
-But cooperation quickly reduces redundant effort.
-One fire can heat many people; one shelter can house several individuals.
-Pooling labour reduces total required effort and increases stability.
-As cooperation deepens, labour differentiates: some individuals focus on hunting or food provision; others on shelter, maintenance, or shared infrastructure.
+However, cooperation reduces redundant effort by allowing shared use of outputs (for example, one fire heating multiple individuals), thereby lowering total labour requirements under given survival constraints.
+As cooperation deepens, labour differentiates: some individuals focus on food provision; others on shelter, maintenance, or shared infrastructure.

-This observation echoes Adam Smith’s early recognition that the division of labour emerges as a coordination efficiency within cooperative production, increasing productivity while deepening interdependence across participants.
+This observation is consistent with Adam Smith’s recognition that division of labour emerges as a coordination efficiency within cooperative production, increasing productivity while deepening interdependence across participants.

 What emerges is not merely technical coordination but a social relation grounded in labour and its reproduction.
-Food must be produced again; shelter must be maintained; labouring bodies must be restored.
-If these conditions are not reproduced, the arrangement collapses.
+If the conditions required to sustain labour are not reproduced, the arrangement collapses.

 If there is no coercion—no one forcing anyone else to work—then access to the goods that reproduce labour cannot be arbitrarily distributed without consequence.
 Because food, rest, warmth, and shelter restore labour-power, sustained access must, in some socially recognised way, track contribution to reproduction.
-If it does not, contributors reduce effort or withdraw cooperation.
-The correspondence is not moral; it is structural.
-Without it, recursive reproduction fails.
+The correspondence is not a moral requirement but a structural condition of sustained cooperation under reproduction constraints.
+If it does not hold, contributors reduce effort or withdraw cooperation, and the system destabilises.

-What is exchanged in such a system is not “goods” in isolation, but the conditions required to reproduce labour so that it can be performed again.
+What is exchanged in such a system is not “goods” in isolation, but the conditions required to reproduce labour.
 Activities that do not contribute—directly or indirectly—to this reproduction cannot be sustainably supported.
 Labour and the conditions that reproduce it form a closed loop.

 II.
 Why Labour Occupies a Structurally Unique Role